Which Country Produces the Most Coffee in 2024?

 Despite the huge swathes of land that the coffee growing regions cover, the vast majority of coffee farms in Brazil are smallholdings that are less than 10 hectares (25 acres) in size.

-Most of the arabica coffee variety is produced in the east of Brazil, particularly the southeastern states of Minas Gerais, São Paulo and Paraná.
+Brazil produces most of the arabica coffee variety in the east, particularly in the southeastern states of Minas Gerais, São Paulo, and Paraná.

 Minas Gerais alone produces around 50 percent of Brazil’s total coffee output.
 The state has the ideal topography and climate for growing coffee, as well as low land prices and cheap labour.